ericharmeling/photoblocks/readme.md

 PhotoBlocks is a blockchain built on an image labeling mining system.
 You can earn coins by mining blocks, and you can trade coins with others.

-To learn more about PhotoBlocks, and to mine and trade on the PhotoBlocks platform, access the PhotoBlocks web nterface.
+To learn more about PhotoBlocks, and to mine and trade on the PhotoBlocks platform, access the PhotoBlocks web interface.

 ## Mining
 Full nodes create new blocks by solving a Proof-of-Work (PoW) algorithm.
 To solve the PhotoBlocks PoW, the node finds the nonce value that matches the new block's hashed data to a pattern.

-The algorithm difficulty decreases if you provide:
+To start the PoW, the miner must provide the following:
-* A label for an image that the server provides
+* A candidate image to be placed in the candidate block.
-* A unique image and that image's corresponding label
+* A label for the candidate image.
+* A label for the image on the last block in the chain.

+Each candidate image is sent through a basic image-recognition neural network provided by [TensorFlow](https://www.tensorflow.org/tutorials/image_recognition).
+Once a block has been created, the label is validated by miners during the next mining period.

 ## Trading
 To trade PhotoBlock coins: